 Have you just finished your undergraduate degree, and are now diving into grad school?
 Or, did you take some time off and need to get back into a student mentality again?
 In this session you’ll learn tips from a panel of graduate students and faculty on what the expectations are for your first year and learn about habits to develop sooner rather than later for a successful graduate career.
 Ideal for master’s level or returning students.

 Where can I find money?
 Tools to help you find funding CC Executive Dining Room

-Ms. Tasha Kawamata Ryan, Fellowships & Professional Development Coordinator, Office of Graduate Education & Dr. Julienne Maeda, Associate Dean of Graduate Education
+Ms. Tasha Kawamata Ryan, Fellowships & Professional Development Coordinator, Graduate Division & Dr. Julienne Maeda, Associate Dean of Graduate Education

 Congratulations, you have been accepted to grad school…now, how do you find funding to support your education and research?
 This presentation will provide a general overview of the various streams of support that are available to graduate students and will highlight some database tools to help you with your funding search.